Haley Bradshaw, MD

 PGY-1

-I earned my bachelor's degree in health science from the University of South Dakota and completed a post-baccalaureate program at East Tennessee State University before graduating from the Quillen College of Medicine.
+I earned my bachelor’s degree in health science from the University of South Dakota and completed a post-baccalaureate program at East Tennessee State University before graduating from Quillen College of Medicine.
 I’m married and a proud parent of three children, and our home is always full of energy thanks to our many animals.
-Outside of medicine, I enjoy spending time with my family, creating art, spending time outdoors, and caring for our pets.
+Outside of medicine, I enjoy spending time with my family, creating art, spending time outdoors and caring for our pets.

 Undergraduate: University of South Dakota, Vermillion, SD